Ivy League and Highly Selective College Admissions

 The application process for Ivy League and other highly-selective colleges and universities can be an overwhelming and complicated process.

 The competition is stiff and it is often difficult for students to sort out the many myths from the realities about the process.
 Preparation for an application often begins much earlier in a student’s high school career and local school guidance counselors do not usually have the time or the expertise to help navigate students through the journey.
 Many families find it is highly beneficial in these situations to seek out an independent educational consultant who specializes in college admissions.

 A college consultant can provide support and direction in many areas, including:

 - High school course selection and transcript review

 - Helping prepare a resume of a student’s extracurricular, athletic, and community activities

 - Filling out the Common Application in such a way that best highlights student achievement

 - Helping with the Personal Statement and supplemental essay materials

-- Standardized Tests (SAT I and II, ACT, AP, IB) advice
+- Standardized Tests (SAT, ACT, AP, IB) advice

 - Supporting a student in securing the best letters of recommendation